bradstdev/solidjs-openlayers/README.md

 ## Simple Solid JS / OpenLayers Starter

-This is a simple implementation of solidjs with OpenLayers.
+This is a simple implementation of SolidJS with OpenLayers.
 Compared with React, OpenLayers is much easier to implement in Solidjs.

 **References:**